wp-plugins/woocommerce-product-sort-and-display/readme.txt

 == Changelog ==

+= 1.4.0 - 2015/09/16 =
+* Feature - Support all sort options of WooCommerce Settings for show products on Shop Page
+* Feature - Hook into 'woocommerce_default_catalog_orderby_options' filter tag for add 'Sort by On Sale' and 'Sort by Featured' options into Default Product Sort setting of WooCommerce
+* Feature - Still show 'Sort by On Sale' and 'Sort by Featured' from sort dropdown on Shop Page and Category Page when the disabled Sort & Display for Shop Page or Category Page from Plugin Settings
+* Tweak - Change the default sort from 'Recent' to new WooCommerce version 2.4.0 'Custom ordering + Name' with backward compatibility
+* Tweak - Update the transient name with addition 'orderby' and 'order' with make transient name for list products cached
+* Tweak - Tested for full compatibility with WordPress Version 4.3.1
+* Fix - Pagination show duplicated on Category page

 = 1.3.5 - 2015/08/20 =
 * Tweak - include new CSSMin lib from https://github.com/tubalmartin/YUI-CSS-compressor-PHP-port into plugin framework instead of old CSSMin lib from http://code.google.com/p/cssmin/ , to avoid conflict with plugins or themes that have CSSMin lib